Perfect Draft: 3rd in a 14-Team ESPN PPR League

 No, this pick was not just made so that our team name can be Hooked on a Thielen.
-Draft Analyzer recommended the two elite TEs first here, but I’m passing on them because of where we are in the draft and the ADP data we have.
+Draft Hero recommended the two elite TEs first here, but I’m passing on them because of where we are in the draft and the ADP data we have.
 I’m taking a chance that one of those TEs will make it back around to us in the third round.

 Ertz has an ADP of 34, and we pick again at 31.
 Plus, Thielen was among the league leaders in targets and receptions last season, with plenty of room to improve on his four touchdowns with a better quarterback running the show in Kirk Cousins this season.

 And there it is!
 Our gamble paid off.
 Ertz is still on the board.
 Why are we taking a TE early?
 Because of the massive gap in our projections between the top three TEs and the rest of the TE field.

 First of all, Ertz is actually our No. 2 projected TE in PPR, but if we look at the points for the No. 3 projected TE (212 PPR points), you’ll see a massive drop to the No. 4 projected TE (156 points).
 There is no greater gap between two players back to back in the rankings at their position this season.
 An elite TE also becomes more valuable in a 14-team league, as it’s a positional advantage over more teams that don’t have a reliable TE.